Single Cell Encapsulation for

 4. Microfluidic chip design for encapsulation

 After the preparation, the cells suspension solution and beads with buffer lysis solution are injected into a microfluidic chip to be encapsulated into picoliter droplet.

 The microfluidic chip is designed with two flow focusing.
 The first one is used to inject the cell suspension and the barcodes.
 Laminar flow prevents mixing of the two aqueous inputs prior to droplet formation.

 The second one will generate droplet with cells and barcodes encapsulated.
-This chip has been designed to limit the number of double encapsulations which means to different RNA encapsulated in the same droplet.
+This chip has been designed to limit the number of double encapsulations, which means two different RNA encapsulated in the same droplet.
 Using microfluidic allows to generate at a high frequency droplets containing beads and cell.

 5. RNA hybridation process

 Following the beads and the cells encapsulation the lysis buffer will break the cells and allows RNA recovering, to finally allow the hybridation to the primer.